 Using data science to generate text is a neat trick; using it to understand text is more magical.
-(See "For Further Investigation" on page 200 for libraries that you could use for this.)
+(See "For Further Investigation" for libraries that you could use for this.)

 An Aside: Gibbs Sampling

 Generating samples from some distributions is easy.
 We can get uniform random variables with: